LauritsHjermind/LauritsHjermind/README.md

 ## Hi there 👋
+I am currently doing my Master in mechanical engineering at Aarhus University in Denmark.
 <!--
 **LauritsHjermind/LauritsHjermind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.